errray/emulator-CH-P-8-interpreter-/README.md

 # emulator-CH-P-8-interpreter-
-an emulator will be created for introduction purposes
+an emulator will be created for introduction purposes.